Perl-Apollo/Corinna/templates/rfc/class-construction.md

 3. Walk through classes in reverse MRO order.
 Croak() if any attribute name is reused
-4. After previous step, if we have any extra keys passed to new() which cannot be allocated to a slot, throw an exception
+4. After previous step, if we have any extra keys passed to new() which cannot be allocated to a field, throw an exception
-5. For the internal NEW phaser, assign all values to their correct slots in reverse mro order
+5. For the internal NEW phaser, assign all values to their correct fields in reverse mro order
 6. Call all ADJUST phasers in reverse MRO order (no need to validate here because everything should be checked at this point)